autom8-apps/permute-js/README.md

 # Permute JS

-A small zero low dependency library for normalizing and validating data.
+A small low dependency library for normalizing and validating data.
 This primary goal of this library was to improve data interaction of the frontend and provide a solution for developers, who may not have the ability to work with the API team to get the ideal shape of data, can now quickly normalize that data into formats that best suite their needs rather than shaping their application around less than ideal data structures.
 This idea was inspired by the Redux community in the following article https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape.

-It is my personal belief that for myself and other developers who can't utilize immutable data structures because their reactive frameworks depend on mutable data structures (Vue, and React for example), normalizing and validating our data can be one alternate solution which will lead to lower bug density, less code, and less tedious time spent iterating, filtering, and mapping our data in an more interative and time consuming way.

-Permute is hopefully a useful answer to the above problem!
+Immutable data structures have been found lower bug density considerably in codebases.
+However, for most modern frontend developers using reactive frameworks like Vue or React, we are unable to implement immutable data structures in our state management systems because the rendering systems of these frameworks are depdenent upon mutable data structures.
+This library aims to provide an alternative solution to immutablility by providing normalization and validation middleware to ensure your data is in the shape you need and has the correct values (AKA improving value mutability errors).

 ## Usage